federated-mcp

 Use Cases

-Use cases for federated-mcp include collaborative AI development environments, integration of disparate enterprise applications, and scenarios requiring secure and standardized access to federated data across multiple servers.
+Use cases for federated-MCP include collaborative AI development environments, integration of multiple data sources in enterprise applications, and scenarios where AI systems need to maintain context while interacting with diverse tools and datasets.

 Content